-Top of Mind Thursday – March 14, 2024: Starting from Nothing
+Top of Mind Thursday – October 17, 2024: Prescription for Failure

 Check out our marketing leadership podcasts and the video trailer for my book, Marketing Above the Noise: Achieve Strategic Advantage with Marketing that Matters.